the-gigi/gigi-zone/content/posts/2024/11/auto-web-login-part-3/index.md

 https://github.com/the-gigi/auto-web-login/blob/main/CloseTabs.applescript

 Alright, let’s break down this AppleScript dive into what’s going on in each section.
-If you unfamiliar with Applescript and it looks weird, don't worry.
+If you unfamiliar with AppleScript and it looks weird, don't worry.
 It is weird!
 Here’s the
 lowdown:

 ### ⚙️ Setting Up the URL and JavaScript Query Pairs ⚙️